twiddlingbits/twr-wasm/readme.md

 The third problem is that legacy C code or games often block, and when written this way they don't naturally integrate with the Javascript asynchronous programming model.

-tiny-wasm-runtime is a static C library (twr.a) that you can link to your clang C or C++ code, as well as a set of Javascript/Typescript modules.
-Together they solve the above problems. tiny-wasm-runtime incudes:
+tiny-wasm-runtime is a static C library (twr.a) that you can link to your clang C/C++ code, as well as a set of Javascript/Typescript modules that solve these issues.

-   - a (tiny) C runtime library (also works with C++)
+## Key tiny-wasm-runtime Features
+   - A subset of the standard C runtime, including printf, malloc, string functions, etc.
+   - load web assembly modules, and call exported functions from JavaScript (with parameter conversion as needed)
+   - Print and get characters to/from \<div\> tags in your HTML page
+   - Print and get character to/from a \<canvas\> based "terminal".
+   - Use 2D drawing API in C that are compatible with JavaScript Canvas
+   - Allows traditional "blocking big loop" C code structure to be used with Javascript's asynchronous event model (via use of a worker thread.)
-   - a (tiny) subset of the most common compiler utility functions.
+   -  a subset of the most common compiler utility functions.
-   - APIs that can be used to pass strings, byte arrays, etc to and from your C code to and from typescript/javascript.
-   - APIs for integrating I/O and events between C and Javascript.
-Including streamed i/o to a \<div> and terminal-windowed i/o to a \<canvas>.
-   - APIS for drawing to a canvas
-   - an asynchronous web assembly typescript/javascript class that proxies code via a worker thread allowing integration into Javascript's event loop.

-# Version 0.9.9 Limitations
+## Version 0.9.9 Limitations
    - Not all of compile-rt is ported
    - Not all ansi stdlib functions are implemented
    - C++ std not currently implemented
    - Most string functions use ASCII, not for example, UTF-8
    - Designed to work with a browser.
 Not tested with or designed to work easily with node.js

-This version is not yet "1.0.0" and these are the items I am working on:
-   - maybe add a few more crt and/or compile-rt functions
    - Has only been tested with chrome

-Post feedback (it worked for you, didn't work, requests, questions, etc) https://github.com/twiddlingbits/tiny-wasm-runtime/
+Please post feedback (it worked for you, didn't work, requests, questions, etc) at https://github.com/twiddlingbits/tiny-wasm-runtime/

 # Installation
 ~~~